National Overview

 June Precipitation

-The June precipitation total for the contiguous U.S. was 2.74 inches, 0.18 inch above average, ranking in the driest third of the historical record.
+The June precipitation total for the contiguous U.S. was 2.74 inches, 0.18 inch below average, ranking in the driest third of the historical record.

 Precipitation was below average across much of the Southeast, Mid-Atlantic and Ohio Valley and across portions of the Plains and California to the Northern Rockies.
 Portions of the Southeast experienced dry soils, low streamflow and distressed crops in June.
 Conversely, precipitation was above average across much of the Upper Midwest and Southwest and in portions of the Northeast, Plains and southern Florida.